Skip to Main Content

 World-Leading Product Innovation

-Japan's beauty industry is a global fresh ideas leader.
-Our artists access pro lines from Shiseido, Shu Uemura, and specialty film cosmetic suppliers, plus local SFX artisans renowned for precision prosthetic work and creature effects in the tokusatsu tradition.
+Japan's beauty industry leads the world in new ideas.
+Our artists draw on pro lines from Shiseido, Shu Uemura, and specialty film cosmetic suppliers.
+They also tap local SFX artisans known for precise prosthetic work and creature effects in the tokusatsu tradition.

 On Location